901 Employee Benefits

 2. The following employees are ineligible for benefits:

-1. Hourly paid employees (which include student, seasonal, intermittent, or re-employed retired employees); and,
+1. Hourly paid employees who work at least thirty (30) hours per week (which include student, seasonal, intermittent, or re-employed retired employees); and,

 Section B: Health Insurance and Flexible Benefits

-1. Eligible employees who work at least thirty (30) hours per week and whose duties are expected to continue for at least nine (9) months in positions that are set up for benefits are eligible to participate in the State Health Benefits Plan and the Flexible Benefits Program.
+1. Eligible employees who work at least thirty (30) hours per week and whose duties are expected to continue for at least nine (9) months in positions that are set up for benefits are eligible to participate in SHBP and the Flexible Benefits Program.

 2. Employees on Leave of Absence without Pay or Suspension without Pay may continue all insurance options in which enrolled for up to twelve (12) months by paying the required premiums.

-3. Retired employees who were enrolled in the State Health Benefit Plan at the time of retirement are eligible to continue coverage.
+3. Retired employees who were enrolled in SHBP at the time of retirement are eligible to continue coverage.

-6. Employees who become ineligible due to a qualifying reason may elect to continue coverage under the provisions of State Law or the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+5. Employees who become ineligible due to a qualifying reason may elect to continue coverage under the provisions of State Law or the Federal Consolidated Omnibus Budget Reconciliation Act (COBRA).

 Section C: Eligibility and Changes

-1. Eligible employees can enroll in the State Health Benefits Plan and the Flexible Benefits Program upon employment with State government.
+1. Eligible employees can enroll in SHBP and the Flexible Benefits Program upon employment with State government.
 Coverage normally begins on the first day of the month following one complete month of employment.
 If employees are not in work status or on paid leave on this date, coverage begins on the date of return to work/pay status.

-2. Eligible employees can enroll in the State Health Benefits Plan and the Flexible Benefits Program or make changes to coverage during the Open Enrollment period each year.
+3. Eligible employees can enroll in SHBP and the Flexible Benefits Program or make changes to coverage during the Open Enrollment period each year.

-1. Open Enrollment is a period of no longer than thirty (30) calendar days beginning no earlier than four (4) months preceding the beginning of each year.
+1. Open Enrollment is a period of no more than thirty (30) calendar days which begins no earlier than three (3) months prior to the start of the next calendar year.
 Exact dates are announced each year.

-2. Enrollments and changes made during the Open Enrollment period become effective on January 1st.
+2. Enrollments and changes made during an Open Enrollment period become effective on January 1 of the next year.

 3. Eligible employees can enroll or make changes to coverage at other times only when a qualifying event occurs, such as a change in family status (marriage, birth, adoption, etc.).
-For specific information, including applicable deadlines related to the Flexible Benefits Program, employees should contact the GaBreeze Call Center or visit the online web site www.GaBreeze.ga.gov/.
+For specific information, including applicable deadlines related to the Flexible Benefits Program, employees should contact the GaBreeze Call Center 1-877-342-7339 or visit the online website www.GaBreeze.ga.gov.

 Section D: Extended Coverage

-The Federal Consolidated Omnibus Budget Reconciliation Act (COBRA) and state law regarding State employees' health insurance and flexible benefits may entitle employees and their qualified dependents to extend insurance coverage when coverage would otherwise end.
+1. COBRA and State Law regarding State employees’ health insurance and flexible benefits may entitle employees and their qualified dependents to extend insurance coverage when coverage would otherwise end.

-Employees or qualified dependents should contact the Georgia Department of Community Health at (404) 656-6322 (or 1-800-610-1863) for information regarding extended health insurance coverage.
-Information is also available on the Georgia Department of Community Health Internet website at www.dch.ga.gov/.
+2. Employees or qualified dependents should contact SHBP at 1-800-610-1863 for information regarding extended health insurance coverage.
+Information is also available on the Georgia Department of Community Health website at dch.georgia.gov/.

-Employees or qualified dependents should contact the GaBreeze Call Center (877) 342-7339 for information regarding extended flexible benefits coverage.
+3. Employees or qualified dependents should contact the GaBreeze Call Center 1-877- 342-7339 for information regarding extended flexible benefits coverage.
 The GaBreeze Administrator provides employees and dependents with written notice describing continuation rights when loss of eligibility for flexible benefits is reported.
-Information is also available on the Department of Administrative Services Human Resources Administration website at doas.ga.gov/human-resources-administration/employee-benefits-information/ or the GaBreeze website at www.GaBreeze.ga.gov/.
+Information is also available on the DOAS Human Resources Administration website at doas.ga.gov/human-resources-administration or the GaBreeze website at www.GaBreeze.ga.gov.

 1. resignation,